LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-part-2/reading/mapping/index.md

 **Keys and Arrays**

 The example above used a simple array that contained a collection of strings.
-The `map()` function always uses key-value-pairs.
+The `map()` function always uses [key-value pairs](https://education.launchcode.org/intro-to-professional-web-dev/chapters/objects-and-math/background.html).
 When working with an array, the key becomes the index value of the array element.
 You can set the key equal to the index like we did in the example above.

 **Keys and Objects**